stanfordnlp/dspy/api/retrieval_model_clients/MilvusRM.md

 - `text`: The text of the passage

 MilvusRM uses OpenAI's `text-embedding-3-small` embedding by default or any customized embedding function.
-While different options are available, this examples below demonstrate how to utilize the default OpenAI embeddings and a customized embedding function using the BGE model.
+While different options are available, the examples below demonstrate how to utilize the default OpenAI embeddings and a customized embedding function using the BGE model.

 #### Default OpenAI Embeddings